furechan/nbmask/README.md

 # IPython extension to mask sensitive data

-Simple ipython extension to mask the username or other sensitive data from notebook cell outputs.
-This may be useful when printing or display sensitive information in public notebooks.
-The extension modifies the ipython display system to mask any occurence of one of the secrets strings in the textual outputs from printing, logging and the native display system.
+Simple ipython extension to mask sensitive data like credentials from notebook cell outputs.
+This extensions may be useful to avoid inadvertently displaying sensitive data in public notebooks.
+The extension modifies the ipython display system to try and mask any occurence of any of the given strings that appear in textual outputs from printing, logging and the native display system.

 ## Usage

 To load the extension use the magic command `%load_ext nbmask`.
 The extension will automatically mask the notebook display textual outputs without any further magic commands.
-By default the extension will mask the username.
+When first loaded the extension will mask just the username.

 ```python
 import os